 The 48 Hour Film Project is a multi-city contest in which teams of participants draw a genre from a hat and then write, shoot, and edit a movie in 48 hours.
 Teams have full control over plots except for a character, a prop, and a line of dialogue that must appear in their film.
 The award for Best Film and a cash prize is awarded to entries that demonstrate artistic merit, technical merit, and adherence to the assignment.
 Films are then premiered at a local theatre for friends and family.

 An event like this is a fun way to add a completed project to your portfolio.
 Additionally, if you produce a good piece, there’s always a chance you could win.
 Contestants have gone on to have success in other film festivals and others used recognition of their film to get paying work.
 Film Festivals are also great vehicles for making connections with people in your craft, particularly those who have an interest in your preferred genre.
-Make the most of the platform these organizations provide in order to get new people talking about your work.
+Make the most of the platform these organizations provide to get new people talking about your work.

 Produce Music Videos